Livestream content support

-Review the current camera, audio, lighting, platform, and volunteer workflow to find what is hurting clarity.
+Review the current stream recording, audio handoff, framing, lighting, file transfer, and volunteer workflow to find what is hurting the final content.

 Post-service edits